dcarbone/ci-asset-manager/README.md

 ### minify
 This value must be boolean, and allows you to globally disable / enable minification of assets.

+### logical_groups
+These values represent logical groupings of your assets.
+They are not bound by any physical limitations and can contain both stylesheet and javascript assets.

+A single asset may belong to many groups, but be careful when doing this.
+I currently do not check for duplicate asset output requests, so you may very well end up including the same asset multiple times.

 ## Initialization